 Chromosomal microarray in prenatal diagnosis: Case studies and clinical challenges

-Karla Leavitt, Tamar H. Goldwaser, Gifty Bhat, Isha Kalia, Susan D. Klugman, Siobhan M. Dolan
+Karla Leavitt, Tamar Goldwaser, Gifty Bhat, Isha Kalia, Susan D. Klugman, Siobhan M. Dolan

 5 Scopus citations